johndavid5/scrumi-react/readme.md

  https://stackoverflow.com/questions/5944180/how-do-you-run-a-command-as-an-administrator-from-the-windows-command-line/18316648#18316648

 * Jest -- unit vs. integration testing -- excellent article:

-    * The author suggests a special suffix *.ispec.js for integration tests, and gives you tips on filtering the Jest tests... https://medium.com/coding-stones/separating-unit-and-integration-tests-in-jest-f6dd301f399c
+    The author suggests a special suffix *.ispec.js for integration tests, and gives you tips on filtering the Jest tests...

+    https://medium.com/coding-stones/separating-unit-and-integration-tests-in-jest-f6dd301f399c

+* 10/25/2018 Shall we attempt upgrade from node.js v6.9.0 to v8.12.0 LTS...?
+  C:\Program Files\nodejs\node
+  I really wouldn't advise it...you can make your own promisify, after all...